 Exercise.
 Please rank the circles in the order of importance:

-Without knowing ANYTHING about these circles, you were easily able to rank them.
-That’s visual hierarchy.
+Without knowing anything about these circles, you were able to rank them

-Hierarchy does not only come from size.
-Amazon makes the ‘Add to cart’ call to action button more prominent by using color:
+Hierarchy doesn’t come only from size.
+Amazon makes the “Add to Cart” and “Buy Now” call-to-action buttons more prominent by using color: